Corvimae/speed-check/README.md

 speedrunning.
 For this reason, the results are displayed as simply an aggregation of pronouns, rather than as any sort of judgment on what genders those pronouns might represent.

-Any pronouns other than "he/him" and "she/her" (normalized for capitalization) are considered "other", as otherwise the data is extremely noisy - non-binary pronouns are not normalized across multiple data sources and I don't want to make assumptions.
+Any pronouns other than "he", "she", "he/him" and "she/her" (whole string match, normalized for capitalization and spacing) are considered "other", as otherwise the data is extremely noisy - non-binary pronouns are not normalized across multiple data sources and I don't want to make assumptions.
 This tool is primarily designed for determining trends of minority gender representation overall rather than for more granular observations, as the data simply doesn't permit it.